We may earn affiliate link compensation for products listed below.

 • Built-in filter: Premium models include reusable mesh or fine stainless steel filters for clearer brews with minimal sediment.
 No paper filters needed.

-• Programmable steep timer: Automates steeping or alerts you when the brew is ready, making it perfect for overnight or advance prep.
+• Programmable steep timer: Automates steeping or alerts you when the brew is ready, making it perfect for overnight or advanced prep.

 • Cold brew concentrate vs. ready-to-drink: Brew a strong concentrate to dilute later, or a ready-to-drink brew that requires no extra steps.